googleapis/google-cloud-python/packages/gapic-generator/docs/getting-started/local.rst

     git clone https://github.com/googleapis/gapic-generator-python.git
     cd gapic-generator-python/

+	# Install a version of python that is supported by the microgenerator.
+	# We use 3.8.6 as an example.
+	# You may need to install additional packages in order to
+	# build python from source.
+	# Setting a 'global' python is convenient for development but may interfere
+	# with other system activities.
+Adjust as your environment requires.
+	pyenv install 3.8.6 && pyenv global 3.8.6

 	# Install the tool.
 This will handle the virtualenv for you, and
     # make an appropriately-aliased executable.
     # The `--editable` flag is only necessary if you want to work on the
     # tool (as opposed to just use it).
-    pipsi install --editable --python=`which python3.7` .
+    python -m pip install --editable .

 To ensure the tool is installed properly: